By James Eliot, Markets & Finance Editor

 FAQ

-Q: What are the benefits of shorting private credit?
+Q: What does shorting private credit mean?

-Q: Who should consider shorting private credit?
+Q: What common mistakes should I avoid when shorting private credit?

 Recommended Tools